 Danmark lives with his father and his mother.
-He is responsible for gathering firewood, teaching others and caring for children.
+His duties at home include gathering firewood, teaching others and caring for children.
+There are 2 children in the family.
 His father is sometimes employed and his mother maintains the home.
-There are 2 children in the family.

 As part of Compassion's ministry, Danmark participates in church activities.
 He is also in primary school where his performance is average.
 Playing with cars, singing and art are his favorite activities.

 Your love and support will help Danmark to receive the assistance he needs to develop his potential.
 Please pray for him.